rezarsami/Market-Pulse/README.md

 - **A real second-pass grounding check** — shows awareness that an LLM synthesizing its own search results can still drift from what it actually found, and that "trust the first pass" is not a production-safe default.
-It's implemented as an actual second API call that reads the evidence and the summary and flags claims it can't support — not a comment saying "you'd want to do this."
+It's implemented as an actual second API call that reads the evidence and the summary and flags claims it can't support.
 - **AST-based calculator, not `eval()`** — the obvious-in-retrospect point that any tool taking a string of "arithmetic" from an LLM is one prompt injection away from being an RCE if implemented naively.